tbosch/jasmine-ui/README.md

 - `waitsForAsyncTimeout = int`: Specifies the default timeout to be used by the automatic waiting in tests.
 - `scriptUrls = Array of {position: ['begin'|'end'], url: 'someUrl']}`: List of urls for utility scripts that should also be injected into the pages.
   This can be the beginning of the html document (`position`=='begin') or the end of the document (`position`=`end`).
+- `asyncSensors`: Names of the async sensors to use in automatic waiting for async processing.